 If you would like to support my work, you can leave a small tip here of $2, or several small tips, just increase the amount as you like.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs.

-OR CONTRIBUTE BY CREDIT CARD
+OR DONATE BY CREDIT OR DEBIT CARD

-Instead, you can make a credit card donation towards the publication of The Time Gents website.
-If you would like to support my work, you can leave a $2.50 donation here, or you can increase the amount after clicking or tapping into the icon below.
+Don’t have PayPal?
+Instead, you can make a debit or credit card donation towards the publication of The Time Gents website.
+If you would like to support my work, you can leave a $2.00 donation here, or you can increase the amount after clicking or tapping into the icon below.
 Your generous patronage of my work and research, however small it appears to you, will greatly help me with my continuing costs and research.